Operator models for meromorphic functions of bounded type: Minimal realizations for functions of bounded type

 can be analytically continued through an open interval $(a,b)\subset \R$ if and only if both $h_1$ and $h_2$ can be analytically continued through $(a,b)$. \end{lemma} For the moment, let's assume the preceding Theorem and Lemma to be true and proceed to construct a modeling reproducing kernel space based on these results.
 We are now almost ready to do so.
 However, there is a minor issue with the representation of a function $f \in \mathcal{N}_{sym}$ as

-Indeed, the function $f$ remains analytic even if $h_1$ or $h_2$ has a pole, in which case $f$ takes the values $i$ or $-i$.
+Indeed, the function $f$ remains analytic even if $h_1$ or $h_2$ has a pole, in which case $f$ takes the values $\mathrm{i}$ or $-\mathrm{i}$.
 The poles (and zeros as well) of $h_1$ and $h_2$ will require additional consideration.
 To address these exceptional points, we will use the following Lemma: \begin{lemma} Let $f \in \mathcal{N}_{sym}$ and $(\mathcal{K},A,v)$ be a minimal realization of $f$.
 Moreover, fix $\zeta_0 \in \C $.
-If there exists an $\epsilon >0$ such that $B_\epsilon (\zeta_0) \subset U_{ext}(f)$ and $B_\epsilon (\zeta_0) \setminus \{\zeta_0 \} \subset \varrho(A)$, then $\zeta_0 \in \varrho(A)$. \end{lemma} This result is very well-known in the Pontryagin space case, see e.g. \cite[Theorem 1.1]{edselc.2-52.0-8498542087719930101}.
-In \cite[Section 6]{me2} the same proof was shown to work in the Krein space setting under the additional assumption that $f$ has real boundary values.
-However, this assumption on $f$ was not used in the proof, which is why we take Lemma \ref{Lem:IsoPoints} for granted. \begin{proof}[Proof of Theorem \ref{Thrm:Main1}] Let $f\in \mathcal{N}_{sym}$.
+If there exists an $\epsilon >0$ such that $B_\epsilon (\zeta_0) \subset U_{ext}(f)$ and $B_\epsilon (\zeta_0) \setminus \{\zeta_0 \} \subset \varrho(A)$, then $\zeta_0 \in \varrho(A)$. \end{lemma} A proof can be found in \cite[Section 6]{me2}.
+For the sake of completeness, we mention that the proof in \cite[Section 6]{me2} was formulated with the additional assumption that $f$ has real boundary values.
+However, this assumption on $f$ was not used in the proof. \begin{proof}[Proof of Theorem \ref{Thrm:Main1}] Let $f\in \mathcal{N}_{sym}$.
 If $f$ is constant on $\C^+$, then either $f$ or $-f$ is a Herglotz-Nevanlinna function and Theorem \ref{Thrm:Main1} is clearly true.
 Consequently, we can assume without loss of generality that this is not the case, which allows us to find $h_1$ and $h_2$ as described in Proposition \ref{Prop:MainTech}.
 Consider the reproducing kernel Hilbert spaces

-where the multiplication is regarded as a conjugation (Proposition \ref{Prop:Conj}).
 We want to take the sum of these spaces, for which we first specify a suitable common domain.
 It is clear that both $\mathcal{K}_+$ and $\mathcal{K}_-$ consists of functions which are at least analytic on the set

 The zeros of $h_1$ and $h_2$ were excluded as well in order to ensure that $D_w$ acts boundedly on $\mathcal{B}(h_i)$ for every $w \in \Omega(f)$ (see Theorem \ref{Thrm:Basic1}).
 Note that $f$ is given by